trans-travel/trans-travel/us/id.md

 ## Non-discrimination Law

  * Idaho non-discrimination law does not include LGBT people
- * 2024 H0538, if signed by the governor (it is not yet signed, as of April 3, 2024), allows all levels of government employees and public school employees (including higher education employees) to refuse to recognize names other than legal names.
-This bill, if signed, will also allow these same people to willingly misgender trans people.
+ * Idaho allows all levels of government employees and public school employees (including higher education employees) to refuse to recognize names other than legal names.
+This also allows these same people to willingly misgender trans people.

 ## Public Accommodations